tim1e9/kubernetes-the-hard-way-on-ibm-vpc/docs/08-bootstrapping-kubernetes-controllers.md

 # Bootstrapping the Kubernetes Control Plane

 In this lab you will bootstrap the Kubernetes control plane across three compute instances and configure it for high availability.
-You will also create an external load balancer that exposes the Kubernetes API Servers to remote clients.
+You will also update the external load balancer that exposes the Kubernetes API Servers to remote clients.
 The following components will be installed on each node: Kubernetes API Server, Scheduler, and Controller Manager.

 ## Prerequisites

 The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`, and `controller-2`.
-Login to each controller instance using the `gcloud` command.
+Login to each controller instance using the `ssh` command.
 Example:

 ```
-gcloud compute ssh controller-0
+ssh -i ~/.ssh/kubethw_id_rsa -o ProxyCommand="ssh -i ~/.ssh/kubethw_id_rsa -W %h:%p root@$PUB_IP_ADDR" root@10.240.0.10
 ```

 ### Running commands in parallel with tmux